jdmar3/jdmar3.github.io/research/disclosure.md

 # Online Disclosure of Incriminating Information

-*Patterns of Risky Information Behavior in Two Drug Forums* {% marginnote 'thumb-links' 'This article is currently under revision for resubmission.' %}
+*Patterns of Risky Information Behavior in Two Drug Forums* {% marginnote 'jasist' 'This article was accepted for publication in the Journal of the Association of Information Science and Technology (JASIS&T) in March 2017.' %}

 ## Abstract